Faithfulness is the name of the game.

 These words reminded me of dear brothers in the ministry who have stumbled and fallen.
 They, to a certain degree, lapsed in faithfulness.
 And while God is gracious and forgiving, there is a price to pay and consequences to endure.

 Whatever God is calling you to do, do it with all your heart — and keep doing it.
 Be faithful to Him.
-Keep your eyes of other people’s calling.
+Keep your eyes off other people’s calling.
 God has equipped you for your calling.
-Take heed to it and run with perseverance the race marked out for you.
+Take heed to it and run with perseverance the race marked out for you – not the race marked out for someone else.

 If you are looking at the someone else’s calling, you will fail to see the grandeur of your own.